Long Distance Transportation Checklist

 How comfortable will the ride be?

 In long distance travel safely providing comfort is a big deal.
 Beware of services offering amenities that seem to good to be true.
 Some amenities can compromise client safety in transit.
-Having the client face forward during transit is a great way to reduce motion sickness and anxiety.
 Ask the prospective service what sort of padding the stretcher has.
-Having a seat to accommodate a rider next to the client can also help reduce stress to the client.
 Inquire about the amenities provided in the vehicle (i.e. Satellite radio, things to read, or a way to watch movies).

 What level of care can the service provide?